davidpet/snippets/cpp/Testing (JUnit-style)/003 - Asserts - explanation.md

 # Asserts

-In the above code, we first include the Google Test library.
+In the code, we first include the Google Test library.
 Then we define a function `add` that we want to test.

 We then define two test cases using the `TEST` macro.
 The first argument to `TEST` is the test case name and the second argument is the test name.
 Inside the test cases, we use the `EXPECT_EQ` macro to assert that two values are equal.
 If they are not equal, the test will fail.